 "After grilling, place them on top of a salad, or on a sprouted whole grain burger bun and top with mustard, tahini and lemon juice -- and serve with a side of cabbage slaw," Sirota added.

 Veggies are your friend -- and more versatile than you think

 You've likely made veggie skewers on the grill before.
 Now that you're cooking more affordably, it's time to get even more creative when using veggies at your next barbecue.

 "All meats, including fish and poultry, are more expensive than fruits and vegetables," said Pamela Bonney, MS, RDN, CDN, FAND, co-founder, Tried and True Nutrition, Inc. "Luckily, veggies, like portobello mushrooms, bell peppers, zucchini and summer squash are all really great for the grill in the summertime."

 Regardless of which veggies you choose to throw "on the barbie," as the Australians say, there are some cooking techniques to keep in mind.

-"Don't just think of meat for the grill," Newgent says.
-"Consider unique meal ideas that feature seasonal veggies, such as grilled eggplant gyros or even grilled hummus quesadillas topped with a fresh Mediterranean-style salsa."
-Try these two recipes next time you fire up the grill.
+"Don't just think of meat for the grill," Newgent said.
+"Consider unique meal ideas that feature seasonal veggies, such as grilled eggplant gyros or even grilled vegetable quesadillas topped with a fresh salsa."